Mekong River Cruises: Essential Information

 The cuisine offered on the Mekong river cruises is no less than exceptional.
 If you have any dietary restrictions, be sure to explain this before your trip to make your food experience as smooth sailing as possible.

-The cuisine offered on each cruise will reflect the region you are exploring as well as the typical dishes of the west.
+The cuisine offered on each cruise will reflect the region you are exploring, as well as the typical dishes of the West.
+Expect seafood and fresh river delights, yet continental foods anyone would enjoy, like steak and salads.

-The best river cruise lines will source most of their produce locally and design their menus based upon your geographic journey to take you on an authentic tour of the region through food.
+The best river cruise lines will source most of their produce locally and design their menus based on your geographic journey, taking you on an authentic tour of the region through food.

 The scenery you will experience from your cabin window or the deck will be some of the most naturally stunning landscapes that you could possibly see.